ragupappu/ragupappu.github.io/_posts/2015-03-12-dublintemp.md

 write.csv(all_temps_15yrs, file="livermore_15yr_temps.csv", row.names=FALSE)
 {% endhighlight %}

-In Stage2 I clean the data first and then process it.
-I start by including these packages:
+In Stage2 I cleaned the data first and then processed it.
+I started by including these packages:

 {% highlight r %}